open-telemetry/opamp-spec/specification.md

-OpAMP includes features that allow the Server to manage Agent's connection settings for all of the destinations that the agent connects to.
+OpAMP includes features that allow the Server to manage Agent's connection settings for all of the destinations that the Agent connects to.

 The following diagram shows a typical Agent that is managed by OpAMP Servers, sends its own telemetry to an OTLP backend and also connects to other